GahCloud/GahCloud/README.md

 Hi, I'm Gabriel Ferreira.
 Welcome! 👨‍💻👋

-I’m a Tech Enthusiast and aspiring Cloud/DevOps professional, focused on Linux, Containers, Automation, and Cloud Infrastructure.
-I enjoy building solutions that simplify complex problems using tools like Docker, n8n and AWS. 🚀
+I’m a Cloud and DevOps enthusiast, focused on Linux, Containers, Automation, and Cloud Infrastructure.
+I build solutions that simplify complex problems using Docker, n8n, AWS, and other modern tools. 🚀

-I am fascinated by new technologies and I am constantly learning.
-Here you can find my projects. ⚡
+I’m constantly learning and applying new technologies.
+Here you can explore my projects. ⚡

 ---